shwestrick/shwestrick.github.io/_drafts/useful-races.md

 mathjax: true
 ---

-In my experience, programmers sometimes carry a fear and distrust of race conditions.
-There are of course good reasons for this: race conditions can be difficult to reason about, and if you have a bug, then a race can make it difficult to debug.
+Programmers are well aware of the hazards of race conditions.
+But what about the benefits?

-However, there are situations where race conditions can be helpful for parallelism.
+There are situations where race conditions can be helpful for performance.
 By this, I mean that
 **you can sometimes make a program faster by *creating* race conditions**.
 Essentially, a small amount of non-determinism can help eliminate a synchronization bottleneck.